alien4cloud/alien4cloud-spray/readme.md

 ansible-playbook -i $REMOTE_IP_ADDRESS, install-a4c-consul-yorc.yml --private-key $PRIVATE_KEY_PATH --user $REMOTE_USER --extra-vars "@inputs.json" -v
 ```

-If you don't use a SSH key but a password authentication (which is not recommanded !) you can use:
+If you don't use a SSH key but a password authentication (which is not recomanded !) you can use:

 ```
 ansible-playbook -i $REMOTE_IP_ADDRESS, install-a4c-consul-yorc.yml --user $REMOTE_USER --extra-vars "@inputs.json" -v --extra-vars "ansible_user=root ansible_password=yourpassword"